 This a refundable credit--your nonprofit can collect the full amount even if it owes no taxes.

 From January 1, 2021 through June 30, 2021 nonprofit employers can deduct the amount of the new credit from the employer's portion of the Social Security tax they pay for each employee (a 6.2% tax up to an annual ceiling).
 The same rule applied to the old credit for 2020.
 Starting July 1, 2021 the new credit may only be deducted from the employer portion of the Medicare tax paid for each employee (a 1.45% tax on wages).
 Any remaining credit amount will be paid the business by the IRS after it files its tax return.

 A nonprofit can qualify for this credit if it receives a Paycheck Protection Program (PPP) loan from the Small Business Administration.
 But wages paid with PPP loan proceeds can't be used to determine the credit amount.

 For more information, see the FAQs prepared by the IRS.

-Low-interest loans are available to help nonprofits that need a quick infusion of cash.
+Low-interest loans and grants are available to help nonprofits that need a quick infusion of cash.
 These include SBA economic injury disaster loans (EIDL) and loans under the paycheck protection program (PPP).
 Any nonprofit with less than 500 employees can qualify for either or both loan programs.
 However, you can't use funds from each loan for the same expenses.

 These are two-year loans with a 1% interest rate.
-However, the loan will be fully forgiven if the funds are used for payroll costs, interest on mortgages, rent, and utilities.
+However, the loan will be fully forgiven if the funds are used for payroll costs, interest on mortgages, rent, and utilities during an eight or 24 week after the loan is received.
 Forgiveness is based on the employer maintaining or quickly rehiring employees and maintaining salary levels.
 Forgiveness will be reduced if full-time headcount declines, or if salaries and wages decrease.
-For more information, see the SBA Paycheck Protection Program page.